Komal-kalyanraman/container_manager/README.md

 - **POST** `/execute`
   - Send a JSON or Protobuf request as shown above to perform container operations.
   - For Protobuf, set the header: `Content-Type: application/octet-stream`
+  - For encrypted payloads, set the header: `Content-Type: application/octet-stream` and send the encrypted bytes.

 ### MQTT Usage